ArticySoftware/Articy3ImporterForUnreal/README.md

 Make sure to save the file and close the editor.

-## Enable plugin in Unreal
+## Enable the importer in Unreal

 Now you can open your Unreal project and open the Plugins window by selecting Edit->Plugins in the main window menu bar.
-Inside this window scroll in the list of groups down until you find the Group **Project** and the sub group **Articy**, click on Articy and enable the ArticyImporter plugin on the right.
+Inside this window scroll in the list of groups down until you find the Group **Project** and the sub group **Articy**, click on Articy and enable the ArticyImporter on the right.

 <p align="center">
   <img src="https://www.nevigo.com/articy-importer/unreal/enable_plugin.png">
 </p>

-After enabling the plugin the window will prompt you to restart the editor which you should to do activate it for your project.
-When the editor restarts it will prompt you to rebuild missing dll files for the plugin which you should confirm.
+After enabling the importer the window will prompt you to restart the editor, please do so to activate it for your project.
+When the editor restarts it will prompt you to rebuild missing dll files for the importer which you should confirm.
 This can take a bit depending on the size of the project and the power of your computer but once finished the Unreal editor should be back up again.

 ## Export project from articy:draft

-Now that the plugin is running, you are ready to export your data from articy:draft.
+Now that the importer is running, you are ready to export your data from articy:draft.
 Open your articy:draft project and open the export window.
 Here you will find the Unreal Engine export.
 Please note that the Unreal export uses [Rulesets](https://www.nevigo.com/help/Exports_Rulesets.html) to choose what and how to export.
 When exporting, chose your Unreal projects **Content** folder as the target for the `.articyue4` export file.